ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/security/microsoft-defender.md

+Microsoft Defender
 ---

-title: "Microsoft Defender"
-weight: 5
-description: "This section describes the design decisions associated with Microsoft Defender on Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with Microsoft Defender on Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 Microsoft delivers several threat protection and mitigation capabilities in Windows Enterprise devices delivered through Microsoft Defender.
 These capabilities do not require additional agents and are manageable via Intune Endpoint Protection Profiles.
 The following details the Microsoft Defender capabilities: